Raw Reality with Gail Kasper

-Raw Reality With Gail Kasper is a late-night television program airing on WMCN.
+Raw Reality With Gail Kasper is a late-night television program airing on New Jersey television station WMCN.
 Each week, American actress and host Gail Kasper pokes fun at a life topic and the Odd Squad, two comedians, support her efforts along with an expert.
 The program ends with Pass or Fail with Gail, where a viewer's real-life situation is shared with the Odd Squad, and they must grade the viewer's response with a pass or fail.